jmooring/hvm/README.md

 **defaultEdition** (`string`)

-The Hugo edition to use or install when one is not explicitly specified.
+The edition `hvm use` and `hvm install` select when you omit the edition and no selection prompt appears.
 The default is `standard`.

 **gitHubToken** (`string`)